 AACPS, along with several other school systems, was invited to participate in meetings to assist the Maryland Department of the Environment (MDE) in the development of the regulation.
 The Final regulation became effective April 9, 2018.
 AACPS began sampling in mid-March 2018, prior to the April 9, 2018, effective date.

-AACPS resumed sampling in September 2018 and has completed initial testing in all schools, even those served by well water (not required by this law).
+AACPS resumed sampling in September 2018 and completed initial testing in all schools, even those served by well water (not required by this law), during the 2018-2019 school year.
 The law and regulation require parents be notified of results, even if those results show levels below the threshold of 20 parts per billion.

-In addition to outlets designated as drinking water outlets, AACPS tested “Bathroom and classroom sinks not clearly signed as not a drinking water outlet…” as stipulated in the regulation, along with slop sinks in custodial closets and hose bibbs.
+In addition to outlets designated as drinking water outlets, AACPS tested “Bathroom and classroom sinks not clearly signed as not a drinking water outlet…” as stipulated in the regulation.
+These outlets are considered non-consumable outlets.

 The sampling process is defined by the regulation and the preparations that were required for sampling include:

-• All samples must be taken before students and staff arrive at school in the morning because if outlets are turned on and water flows, the integrity of sample is compromised.
+- All samples must be taken before students and staff arrive at school in the morning because if outlets are turned on and water flows, the integrity of the sample is compromised.